devm7mdibrahim/MVVM-CleanArchitecture/README.md

 # base-android

-- Its my base code for intermediate and small projects
+- This is the base code that I prefer to work in small and medium projects.

 - using clean architecture and MVVM architecture pattern
 - coding in kotlin language